 Ok, that would have warned me.
 Fixing my code, the double allocation is fixed, and everything works now again.
 Good.

 As a result, I have that linker messages now changed in my S08 projects.
 That way I get appropriate warnings.
 Still, I expect the debugger to report me a useful error message for such a failure.
 “Problem Occurred” in that case does not help.
-This issue has been submitted to Freescale, so hopefully things get improved over time as promised in continuous improvements.
+This issue has been submitted to Freescale, so hopefully things get improved over time.

 Happy Problem Solving 🙂